 Supported Localized Languages

-While you can build a guide in any language, the Guidebook app is localized for the languages below:
+While you can build a guide in any language, the Guidebook app is localized only for the languages below:

 - Spanish (Latin America)